qaaqit/QaaqConnect30/QBOTRULESV1.md

 Bot shall use OpenAI for ALL substantive messages, not limited to questions ending with "?"
-Bot shall understand statements, technical issues, and questions equally Bot shall provide concise 25-50 word responses with essential technical content Bot shall maintain natural conversation flow without rigid rule-based logic COMMANDMENT II: Thou Shalt Never Repeat Any Message Bot shall track all sent messages using sentMessages Map
+Bot shall understand statements, technical issues, and questions equally Bot shall provide concise 25-50 word responses with essential technical content While answering on app, BOT must add a link to the question card at the end of answer, in the format https://qaaqit.com/share/question/918
+Bot shall maintain natural conversation flow without rigid rule-based logic COMMANDMENT II: Thou Shalt Never Repeat Any Message Bot shall track all sent messages using sentMessages Map